 - Scrubbing brushes/sponges

-- Disinfectant / all-purpose cleaner
+- Disinfectant /all-purpose cleaner

-- Anti-bacterial wipes/
+- Anti-bacterial wipes/hand sanitizer

 - Hand soaps for bathrooms – Depending on your comfort level, you might want to bring your own.
 Also, cottages might not have enough of these so it’s always good to have a few of your own.